 Interest on lease liability to account for the present value impact of a period

-Interest expense reflects financing impact of a lease arrangement, by the ongoing measurement at the present value of the lease liability at each reporting date.
+Interest expense reflects the financing impact of a lease arrangement, by the ongoing measurement at the present value of the lease liability at each reporting date.

 Dr Interest Expense $XXX